 It’s worth noting that matching this tone of humor for your own explainer video would be quite difficult – most businesses will be better off more subtle humor.
 PooPourri is an outrageous product, so their humor can be outrageous as well.

 Mint is a perfect example of why some businesses are much better off with animation rather than live action.
 Mint takes advantage of animation to illustrate how it draws financial info from different parts of a user’s life and curates it all into one setup.
 Mint’s animated explainer video also uses screenshots of the actual product, familiarizing viewers with the product’s design and arrangement.

-Air BnB uses a cool combination of live action and animation to show the unique (and reasonably priced) experiences obtained by using Air Bnb.
-This explainer video does a great job of showing the perks of Air BnB while explaining them verbally, such as having the the Air BnB messaging system appears on a nearby wall while talking about how it easy it is to contact a host.
-Air BnB uses live action to showcase some of its incredible host homes, while taking advantage of animation aspects in order to emphasize certain points.
+Airbnb uses a cool combination of live action and animation to show the unique (and reasonably priced) experiences obtained by using Air Bnb.
+This explainer video does a great job of showing the perks of the Airbnb system while also explaining them verbally.

 Spotify relies exclusively on fun animation and a rockin’ soundtrack to explain their digital music service.
 The video matches the lively music with fast paced cutting, and the video’s color scheme fits perfectly with the Spotify design, so we already feel familiar with it.
 Not much needs to be said; Spotify doesn’t over complicate, instead relying on a tune and a few lines of text to show that they’re all about the music.